-Seared and golden brown beef tips simmered in a savory mushroom gravy are pure comfort food at heart.
-The perfect easy and hearty dinner idea for a cold winter night.
+Seared and golden brown Beef Tips in Mushroom Gravy are pure comfort food at heart.
+It’s a perfectly easy and hearty dinner idea for a cold winter night.
 Guaranteed to please the whole family!

 What Are Beef Tips?

 Traditionally, beef tips are tender pieces of meat cut from a tenderloin or sirloin.
 For my beef tips recipe, I prefer to use sirloin.
 Try to steer clear of chuck, if you can – it won’t be nearly as tender.

 Of course, if you don’t have any top sirloin steak, feel free to sub in some cubed stew meat.
 It will be less tender, but the gravy is so good, it will still be a hit.